 Start by Following the Same Procedure

-If you’ve read any of our car accident blogs, you are likely familiar with the steps that you should take if you’ve been in a car accident.
+If you’ve read any of our auto vehicle accident blogs, you are likely familiar with the steps that you should take if you’ve been in an auto vehicle accident.
 To summarize, if you are able to, you should:

 - Check on everyone to be sure they are OK.

 - Call the police to the scene so they can make an official report.

 - Take photos of the scene, the damage to vehicles, and any apparent injuries.

 - Collect contact information from any witnesses.

 - Collect contact information from the other driver or drivers.

 - Seek medical treatment, even if you don’t feel that injured – let a doctor decide.